 Counter-transference

-The therapist in the following example is giving advice rather than listening to the client, providing space, and creating an environment where they can find their own solutions or process their feelings.
+In the following example, the therapist gives advice rather than listening to the client, providing space, and creating an environment where they can find solutions or process their feelings.

-Client: My spouse wants me to work full-time and do all the housekeeping at the same time.
-I simply cannot accomplish everything; it seems impossible, and he is really demanding.
+Client: My spouse wants me to work full-time and do all the housekeeping simultaneously.
+I simply cannot accomplish everything; it seems impossible, and he is demanding.

-Therapist: Instead of doing the chores yourself, why don’t you hire a maid?
+Therapist: Why don’t you hire a maid instead of doing the chores yourself?
 You’re both well-off enough to be able to afford it.

-Counter-transference can sometimes take the form of therapist attraction to the client or being overly or underlay involved in the scenario.
+Counter-transference can sometimes be the therapist’s attraction to the client or overly or underly involvement in the scenario.

 Characteristics of Therapeutic Relationship

-The client-therapist connection has numerous components that vary depending on the particular relationship, however, there are certain similar themes and qualities that I have included below.
+The client-therapist connection has numerous components that vary depending on the particular relationship.
+However, there are specific similar themes and qualities that I have included below.

 Genuineness

-It is critical that the therapist be a real human being, able to freely and deeply be themselves rather than an all-knowing professional.
+The therapist must be a real human being, able to freely and deeply be themselves rather than an all-knowing professional.
 They must be a genuine person who can connect with others.

 Empathy